TISgitx/ipod_theme_max_features/README.md

 ```shell
 ./05_optional_strings_pack
 ```
-This packs your custom translations into `SilverDB.en_GB.LE.bin2`, which automatically gets used in step 6.
+This packs your custom translations into `SilverDB."lang".LE.bin2` packs, which automatically gets used in step 6.

 #### 5) Apply custom font (optional):